mr-ravin/cerebral-rnn-experimental-results/README.md

       |- single_lstm.txt

 ```
-- data directory contains dataset used for comparison.
+- 'data' directory contains dataset used for comparison.
-- loss_values directory contains record of training loss for each model to perform comparative analysis.
+- 'loss_values' directory contains record of training loss for each model to perform comparative analysis.